 A gratitude journal need not be fancy.
 A simple paper with names of the people your children are grateful to would do.
 Help them write down their blessings and the things they are grateful for.

 One simple rule, which we have been following with our kindergartener, is ‘Pay it forward’.
 What it means is that every time he receives a gift, he is obligated to gift something from his collection.

 The idea is to spread happiness and at the same time count our blessings.
 What goes around comes around.

-7. Plant a Seed: A hands-on way to teach kindness and how their kind actions make a difference.
+A hands-on way to teach kindness and how their kind actions make a difference is gardening.
 Ask your child to plant two seed in different pots.
 Let your child take care of one seed and ignore the other.

 The seed that has been taken care of will soon sprout while the other won’t.
 That’s the impact of kindness.
 It may not be immediately visible but it always makes a difference.